embark-framework/embark-site/source/docs/pipeline_and_webpack.md

 ### Ejecting & Customizing the Webpack config

-If you want to configure Embark's webpack for your own needs you can run:
+If you want to override Embark's default webpack configuration, you can run:

 <pre><code class="shell">$ embark eject-webpack</code></pre>

-This will output the webpack file to `webpack.config.js`, you can then customize this file to suit your needs.
+This command outputs the webpack file named `webpack.config.js` to the root directory of your dApp.
+You can then customize it to suit your specific needs.